Cataarangod/GitHub_Codecademy/README.md

 I want to keep this things that may look so simple but hard to learn OR KEEP IN MY BRAIN, because I always get distracted;

-Sometimes coding can seem like a monster 👾 but once you take enough courage it's an easy and enjoyable fight ⚔.
+Sometimes coding may seem monster-like 👾 but once you take enough courage it's an easy and enjoyable fight ⚔.